AckerlyXu/heima/articles/site-recovery/site-recovery-hyper-v-site-to-azure-classic.md

      ![Configure virtual machine properties](./media/site-recovery-hyper-v-site-to-azure-classic/multiple-nic.png)

 ## Step 7: Create a recovery plan
 In order to test the deployment you can run a test failover for a single virtual machine or a recovery plan that contains one or more virtual machines.
-[Learn more](./site-recovery-create-recovery-plans.md) about creating a recovery plan.
+[Learn more](site-recovery-create-recovery-plans.md) about creating a recovery plan.

 ## Step 8: Test the deployment
 There are two ways to run a test failover to Azure.

 * **Test failover without an Azure network**—This type of test failover checks that the virtual machine comes up correctly in Azure.
-The virtual machine won’t be connected to any Azure network after failover.
+The virtual machine won't be connected to any Azure network after failover.
 * **Test failover with an Azure network**—This type of failover checks that the entire replication environment comes up as expected and that failed over the virtual machines connects to the specified target Azure network.
 Note that for test failover the subnet of the test virtual machine will be figured out based on the subnet of the replica virtual machine.
 This is different to regular replication when the subnet of a replica virtual machine is based on the subnet of the source virtual machine.

-If you want to run a test failover without specifying an Azure network you don’t need to prepare anything.
+If you want to run a test failover without specifying an Azure network you don't need to prepare anything.

-To run a test failover with a target Azure network you’ll need to create a new Azure network that’s isolated from your Azure production network (default behavior when you create a new network in Azure).
-Read [run a test failover](./site-recovery-failover.md) for more details.
+To run a test failover with a target Azure network you'll need to create a new Azure network that's isolated from your Azure production network (default behavior when you create a new network in Azure).
+Read [run a test failover](site-recovery-failover.md) for more details.

 To fully test your replication and network deployment you'll need to set up the infrastructure so that the replicated virtual machine to work as expected.
 One way of doing this to to set up a virtual machine as a domain controller with DNS and replicate it to Azure using Site Recovery to create it in the test network by running a test failover.
-[Read more](./site-recovery-active-directory.md#test-failover-considerations) about test failover considerations for Active Directory.
+[Read more](site-recovery-active-directory.md#test-failover-considerations) about test failover considerations for Active Directory.

 Run the test failover as follows:

->[!NOTE]
+> [!NOTE]
 > To get the best performance when you do a failover to Azure, ensure that you have installed the Azure Agent in the protected machine.
 This helps in booting faster and also helps in diagnosis in case of issues.
 Linux agent can be found [here](https://github.com/Azure/WALinuxAgent) - and Windows agent can be found [here](http://go.microsoft.com/fwlink/?LinkID=394789)
+>
+>

 1. On the **Recovery Plans** tab, select the plan and click **Test Failover**.
 2. On the **Confirm Test Failover** page select **None** or a specific Azure network.
 Note that if you select **None** the test failover will check that the virtual machine replicated correctly to Azure but doesn't check your replication network configuration.

     ![Test failover](./media/site-recovery-hyper-v-site-to-azure-classic/test-nonetwork.png)
 3. On the **Jobs** tab you can track failover progress.
 You should also be able to see the virtual machine test replica in the Azure portal.
-If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
+If you're set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
 4. When the failover reaches the **Complete testing** phase , click **Complete Test** to finish up the test failover.
 You can drill down to the **Job** tab to track failover progress and status, and to perform any actions that are needed.
 5. After failover you'll be able to see the virtual machine test replica in the Azure portal.
-If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
+If you're set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.

     1. Verify that the virtual machines start successfully.
     2. If you want to connect to the virtual machine in Azure using Remote Desktop after the failover, enable Remote Desktop Connection on the virtual machine before you run the test failover.
 You will also need to add an RDP endpoint on the virtual machine.
-You can leverage an [Azure automation runbook](./site-recovery-runbook-automation.md) to do that.
+You can leverage an [Azure automation runbook](site-recovery-runbook-automation.md) to do that.
     3. After failover if you use a public IP address to connect to the virtual machine in Azure using Remote Desktop, ensure you don't have any domain policies that prevent you from connecting to a virtual machine using a public address.

 6. After the testing is complete do the following: